 Purdue University Plant and Pest Diagnostic Lab (PPDL)

 The PPDL is Indiana’s resource for the identification of insects, plants, and plant diseases as well as diagnosis of plant and pest problems.
 PPDL does charge a small fee for sample handling.

 Suggestions for submitting digital photos:

-- When possible, please include size reference.
-A coin or a dollar bill work very well.
+- When possible, please include a size reference.
+A coin or a dollar bill works very well.

 - For plant identifications, please include a whole plant image as well as close-ups of plant parts (leaves, flower, fruit, etc.)